d-simon/blimp-io/README.md

 ###How do I make use of the generators for angular components?

+You don't.
+The application has an entirely different structure now.
+The modules should provide enough of a template.
- - Please refer to the [angular-fullstack generator documentation][4]
+ ~~Please refer to the [angular-fullstack generator documentation][4]~~~

 ###What's the default user login?